10-Minute Guide to Set up Test Automation using Selenium WebDriver with Ruby

 Zhimin Zhan

-In my one-day Selenium training, I suggest the attendants using the TestWise Ruby edition which bundles a Ruby (Windows) distribution.
-I want the attendants (most of them are new to test automation) to run/write a Selenium test as quickly as possible, in minutes.
-However, I emphasize that it is important to set up an automated test execution environment where you can run tests from the command line.
+In my one-day Selenium training, I suggest that the attendants use the TestWise Ruby edition, which bundles a Ruby (Windows) distribution.
+I want the attendants (most of them are new to test automation) to run/write a Selenium test as quickly as possible, in minutes (a quick start guide using TestWise Ruby edition, recommended for people who haven’t used Ruby before)

 In this article, I will show you how to set up your machine to run raw Selenium WebDriver (Ruby) tests quickly, with 100% free open-source software.